[Moderate revision–posted 2/15/19 (replaces 8/10/16 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to provide guidelines for the fifth-year comprehensive performance evaluation of deans by the provost.

-REVIEW: This OP will be reviewed in July of even-numbered years by the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed in July of even-numbered years by the Vice Provost for Faculty Success with substantive revisions presented to the Provost and Senior Vice President (PSVP).

 1. In addition to an annual performance conference with the PSVP (OP 32.03, Academic Deans, Associate or Assistant Deans, and Department Chairpersons, section 3.a.), each academic dean shall have a comprehensive review not more than five years after the initial appointment or the most recent reappointment, or whenever in the judgment of the PSVP such a review is deemed necessary.
 The five-year review (commencing in the fall of the fifth year) will constitute a broader and more formal review than the annual review.
 This OP is intended to provide procedures whereby an assessment can be made of the accomplishments of the dean and the college/unit led by the dean and balance the assessments of past performance with recommendations that may improve the quality of administration or of the unit.